petrarca/python-api-server/README.md

 ### Tips for a Smooth Transition

-- After renaming, check your `.env` file and update any environment variable prefixes
+- After renaming, update `.env` to use the new prefix if changed
+- Adjust `Settings` to include project-specific fields early (keeps config discoverable)
 - Update the console script name in pyproject.toml if you want to change the CLI command
-- Remember to regenerate database migrations if you change the models
+- Regenerate database migrations if you change the models
+- Add secrets as `SecretStr` fields to automatically prevent accidental plain-text printing
-- Update tests to reflect your new models and business logic
+- Update or add tests that call `get_settings()` to validate new required fields

 ## License